-People like to know what they are buying is legit, that the product does what it says and that they’ll get their money’s worth.
-Getting your customers involved in your small business and collecting reviews or testimonials is a great way to build trust with your following.
+People want to know what they are buying is legit, and that the property matches its claims.
+Getting your customers involved in your small business and collecting reviews or testimonials is a great way to build trust with your existing and future customers.

-Take this photo taken of the LeadsBridge team posted on our LinkedIn profile.
-It helped us engage with our audience, as well as helped our customers get to know us a little more.
+Take this photo taken of the LeadsBridge team during last year’s Mega Camp, and was posted on our LinkedIn profile.
+It helped us engage with our audience and helped our customers get to know us a little more.

-Every relationship is a two-way street so making things about not only your customers but also the community you belong to is a great way to engage with your followers, this kind of Facebook post may show the values and mindset of your small business.
+Every relationship is a two-way street, so making things about not only your customers but also the community you belong to is a great way to engage with your followers.
+In addition, this kind of Facebook post shows your small business’s values and mindset.

-Again, you can see an example of something we did and posted to the official LeadsBridge LinkedIn profile.
-The main point of doing this was to maintain full transparency with our audience, and show them how we like to get involved in any way we can.
-N.B.
-LeadsBridge was acquired by ActiveProspect.
+Again, you can see an example of something we did and posted to LeadsBridge’s LinkedIn profile.
+The main point of doing this was to maintain full transparency with our audience, and show them how we like to get involved in any way we can, i.e., LeadsBridge was acquired by ActiveProspect.

-Another excellent post idea for your small business is to post questions about whatever relevant topic you come up with and either get the opinion of your followers or open up the dialogue and have an idea exchange that will strengthen your relationship with them.
+Another excellent Facebook post idea for your small business is to ask questions about a relevant topic and either get the opinion of your leads or open up the dialogue and have an idea exchange.

 16. Quick tips and ideas

-Blog posts are hard work and if you’re already using resources to have one then put those blog posts to good work by creating Facebook posts with them, this way you form a loop of information and make the best out of what you have.
+Blog posts are hard work, and if you’re already using resources to have one, then put those blog posts to good work by creating Facebook posts with them.
+This way, you form a loop of information that your audiences look forward to while allowing you to make the best out of what you have.

 We always share our blog posts with our followers so they may get the information we work on and follow everything we make.